mucherino/teaching/GPU/matrix-by-matrix.md

-In our CUDA code, if we change the topology so that the blocks are organized in a $256 \times 4$ grid, and the threads in each block are organized in a $1 \tines 64$ grid, then our code becomes 3 times faster!
+In our CUDA code, if we change the topology so that the blocks are organized in a $256 \times 4$ grid, and the threads in each block are organized in a $1 \times 64$ grid, then our code becomes 3 times faster!

 	Matrix-by-Matrix on GPU with CUDA
 	Two-dimensional thread grid structure: [blocks (256,4), threads (1,64)]